ddiLab/SageEdu/setup/general/readme.md

 * Text file that contains the necessary python packages for this repository
 * Before proceeding, refer to `PackageInstallationGuide.md` first

+<h2>stable_requirements.txt</h2>

+* Text file that contains a list of python pacakges and their versions for installation
+* These specific pacakges have been extensively tested in the creation of this repository and should serve as a fail-safe for dependency issues
+* Before proceeding, refer to `PackageInstallationGuide.md` first

 <h2>AudioLibrariesSetup.md</h2>

 * Contains instructions on how to install the pyAudioAnalysis and Librosa python audio analysis libraries